 Have someone knowledgeable check your dump (bkpps3.bin) or use Flowrebuilder and HxE (read more, if you’re ambitious).
 DO NOT DEPEND SOLELY ON E3 DUMP CHECK SOFTWARE!
 If you are successful once, then do it again and compare to make sure your E3 is rock-solid and dependable.

-As an extra precautionary step (highly recommended), download BwE NOR Validator and run your NOR through it.
+As an extra precautionary step (highly recommended), run your NOR through BwE NOR Validator.
 It’s much, much better than the E3 Dump Check Tool, and you just can’t be too careful when it comes to verifying your NOR dump.

 – Put these dump files somewhere safe.
 BACK THEM UP!
 These dumps are the only thing that may save you from a bricked console in the future.

 – Patch bkpps3.bin with Rogero’s Nor Dump Patcher and copy to microSD, and put back into E3.
 Flip all switches down and turn on PS3.
 Wait for “system storage error” then press “Start” on E3.
 Wait for a couple minutes as all 8 LEDs progressively light.
 When it’s done the LEDs will begin flashing alternately.
 After it’s finished, check the log which is saved on the mircoSD which will tell you if the writing process was successful or not – this may or may not be a valid indicator.

 Note: The E3 doesn’t really downgrade the firmware, per se.
 It’s really just unlocking factory service mode for us so we can use a downgrade dongle to bootstrap our CFW install.